cawleyflower/testDocs/content/CumulusLinux/Network_Virtualization/Virtualization_Integrations/Integrating_Hardware_VTEPs_with_VMware_NSX-MH.md

 {{%notice note%}}

-In previous versions of Cumulus Linux, you had to edit the `/etc/default/openvswitch-vtep` file and then start the .
-Now, you just have to enable and start the ` openvswitch-vtep  ` .
+In previous versions of Cumulus Linux, you had to edit the `/etc/default/openvswitch-vtep` file and then start the `openvswitch-vtep` service .
+Now, you just have to enable and start the ` openvswitch-vtep  ` service .

 {{%/notice%}}